tthieuhcm/tthieuhcm.github.io/about.markdown

 Implement Autopilot - an ML service which helps to control greenhouse climate and crops automatically.

-Research on Controlled Environment Agriculture Simulator - a dynamic & differentiable simulator for greenhouses and vertical farms.
+Research on Controlled Environment Agriculture Simulator - a dynamic + differentiable + high accuracy digital twin for greenhouses and vertical farms.

 - **Software Engineer** @ *Koidra Inc.* (Jul 2019 - Jul 2020)